EE2dev/item-explorer/README.md

   * [preprocessing embedded data before passing it on](http://bl.ocks.org/ee2dev/de4a9e0010795ace76b8)

 3. Visualization options
-  * changing the tick format
+  * changing the thousands separator and the tick format
-  * changing the decimal separator

 ### 1. Data formatting